Stifl3r/twitter_feed/README.md

 1. Include crud operations for user and tweets
 2. Introduce a formal storage(mongo or postgres)
+3. Create SPA(Angular or React) to consume api
-3. run app and storage in docker containers
+4. run spa, api and storage in docker containers